stealjs/steal/docs/pages/project-exporting.md

 a grunt build step that builds our project.
 For now, we point at a grunt task that doesn't exist:

+> Set "prepublish" to build the distributables.

 ```
   "scripts": {
+    "test": "grunt test --stack",
     "prepublish": "./node_modules/.bin/grunt build"
-  }
+  },
 ```

-> Set "prepublish" to build the distributables.

 ## Gruntfile.js